[email protected]

 What constitutes this exploration is varied, and I have been invested in projects involving bodies and stethoscopes, nanotechnology, site-specific sound installations, collective (multi-media) improvisations, physical computing, environmental sensing, and spatial sound devices.
 I am most recently interested in the creative use of environmental databases to create aesthetic, mediated, experiences of natural phenomenon, stemming from a long interest in the history and poetics of Aeolian devices.
 As well as creating aesthetic experiences, i am also working on projects that explore the way memory, nostalgia, intimacy and distance can be narrated through physical and digital/networked geographies.

 I am invested in the broader scope of Art-Science collaborations and am engaged constantly in the discourses and processes that facilitate viewing these two polemical disciplines on similar ground.
 My graduate interdisciplinary work in nanotechnology and sound was conducted at SymbioticA, the Center of Excellence for Biological Arts at the University of Western Australia and supervised by BioArt pioneers and TCA (The Tissue Culture and Art Project) artists Dr Ionat Zurr and Oron Catts.
-My current work in the atmospheric microbiome and modes of ‘queering’ environmental sensing methodologies is funded by SSHRC.
+My current work in the atmospheric microbiome and modes of alternative biotechnological experimentations builds on many inspiring conversations, classes and discussions that happened with the SymbioticA family.

-Since 2016 i have been Assistant Professor in Computational Arts at the School of the Arts, Media Performance and Design at York University in Toronto, Canada, and from 2019-2023 i am Director of Sensorium:The Centre for Digital Art and Technology.
+I am currently Associate Professor in Computational Arts at the School of the Arts, Media Performance and Design at York University in Toronto, Canada, and from 2019-2023 i was Director of Sensorium:The Centre for Digital Art and Technology.
+From 2023-25, i was the Helen Carswell Chair in Community Engaged Research in the Arts.

 I am also a free-lance sound-designer and co-founded the Loft Collective, the sound-design arm of the audio production house Beep Studios based in Singapore.
 I have worked as an audio engineer, an videographer, executive producer (MTVAsia), a musician and several other unrelated side-jobs that are at the corner of exciting and embarrassing.